eBay/tsv-utils/docs/ComparativeBenchmarks2017.md

 ## Summary

-This performance benchmark study compared the TSV Utilities to similar tools written in other native lanugages.
+This performance benchmark study compared eBay's TSV Utilities to similar tools written in other native lanugages.
 These studies were intended to guage D's performance when writing code in a straightforward fashion, as might occur in the context of a software development team.
 See the [main performance benchmarks page](Performance.md) for additional discussion of the goals and motivations behind the study.

 ## Comparative benchmarks